stephencweiss/stephencharlesweiss.com/content/blog/2020-03-25/input-validation-preventdefault-onsubmit-vs-onclick.md

   ]
 ---

-A little over a year ago, I first discovered the power of `Event.preventDefault` and `HTMLFormElement.reset` and wrote about it [here](https://stephencharlesweiss.com/blog/2019-01-04/better-form-submissions-with-event-preventdefault-and-htmlformelement-reset/).
+A little over a year ago, I first discovered the power of `Event.preventDefault` and `HTMLFormElement.reset` and wrote about it [Better Form Submissions with Event.preventDefault and HTMLFormElement.reset](../../2019-01-04/better-form-submissions-with-event-preventdefault-and-htmlformelement-reset/).

 Despite having that post as a reference, I found myself struggling to understand why my form wasn't behaving as I expected today.